DYK with Jeff Bell – Exploring the Edmonton Region’s export data

 Landing a foreign customer can also improve a company’s resiliency in a few different ways.
 First is geographic diversity – exporting can help reduce the volatility of demand.
 If demand for the product decreases in Canada demand may still be robust in the importing country- and vice versa.
 Another benefit of exporting is the potential to discover new market verticals that may not exist in domestic markets.
 For example, through exploring export markets, a local oil and gas company may discover demand for their product in the medical device industry or aviation.

-By increasing our export activity, these advantages would have spill over affects across the region.
+By increasing our export activity, these advantages would have spill over affects across the Region.
 It would improve economic resiliency, increase employment, and increase tax revenue.

-Edmonton region advantages
+Edmonton Region advantages

-There are number of advantages that Edmonton region companies enjoy that make exporting even more attractive.
-Interestingly, Edmonton region companies have access to much larger markets than their peers in (for example) the United States because of the diversity of trade agreement Canada is party to.
+There are number of advantages that Edmonton Region companies enjoy that make exporting even more attractive.
+Interestingly, Edmonton Region companies have access to much larger markets than their peers in (for example) the United States because of the diversity of trade agreement Canada is party to.
 With free trade access to 54 countries (compared to 20 for their American peers), Canada is the only G7 nation with free trade access to the entire G7 and European Union.
 Canada’s 15 free trade agreements cover about two thirds of the world’s GDP and open markets to more than 1.5 billion consumers worldwide.

 Figure 4